 The work regime and Christian study, combined with the peaceful setting, allow residents time to reevaluate their lives and begin to understand why they have faltered along the way.
 The home is dedicated to the purpose of leading the addicted to victory through Jesus Christ and to show the resident that there is still hope and love if you have faith in Christ.
 The residents are involved in a daily work program called “Physical Therapy” which includes garden and yard work, kitchen work, house cleaning, keeping their room clean, general maintenance and upkeep of the facility and grounds.

 Faith Home amenities and activities provide opportunities for fitness, individual and team play, and spiritual healing.
 Residents can enjoy basketball, hiking, fishing, weight room, ping-pong, foosball, choir and local community service engagements.

 Bible studies, morning devotions, chapel services, AA, NA, and Al-Anon meetings are provided each day of the week for Faith Home residents.
 Their families are encouraged to attend on specified days and times in hopes of building good family relationships that many residents may be lacking.
-Residents also participate in community volunteer activities such as the Food Bank, Choir services to local nursing homes, churches, and numerous United Way functions, Faces of Poverty at the Greenwood Museum, provide speakers for Teen To Teen held at Greenwood High School and many other civic projects that may arise.
+Residents also participate in community volunteer activities such as the Food Bank, Choir services to local nursing homes, churches, and numerous United Way agencies/functions, along with many other civic projects that may arise.